simon-ritchie/apysc/docs_src/source/graphics_line_dash_setting.md

 ## Basic usage

-The getter or setter interface becomes (or requires) the `LineDashSetting` instance value.
+The getter or setter interface value becomes (or requires) the `LineDashSetting` instance value.

 The following example sets the 10-pixel dash size and 3-pixel space size to the line: